T2minator/mbp-tails/README.md

 # T2Tails

-This is a detailed guide (not a downloadable ISO) for how to get [Tails](https://tails.boum.org) fully working on T2 Apple devices (e.g. 2019 16-inch MacBook Pro) without needing an external keyboard and mouse.
+This is a detailed guide (not downloadable ISO) for how to get [Tails](https://tails.boum.org) fully working on T2 Apple devices (e.g. 2019 16-inch MacBook Pro) without needing an external keyboard and mouse.

 **T2Tails:** *Tails Fast Tails Furious*